andrew/ultimate-awesome/README.md

 - [awesome-paticik-zenginler-kulubu](https://github.com/bonesoul/awesome-paticik-zenginler-kulubu) - 🚀 ⚡️ ✨.
 - [awesome-cybersecurity](https://github.com/brandonhimpfen/awesome-cybersecurity) - A curated list of high-quality cybersecurity resources, tools, frameworks, and communities to protect systems, networks, and data.
 - [awesome-drone-engineers](https://github.com/brandonhimpfen/awesome-drone-engineers) - A curated list of resources, tools, and communities for drone engineers.
+- [awesome-economics](https://github.com/brandonhimpfen/awesome-economics) - A curated list of datasets, tools, models, institutions, and learning resources for economics.
 - [awesome-game-engines](https://github.com/brandonhimpfen/awesome-game-engines) - A curated list of game engines, frameworks, tools, and resources for game development.
 - [awesome-icons](https://github.com/brandonhimpfen/awesome-icons) - A curated list of awesome icon packs, libraries, tools, and resources for web and app design.
 - [awesome-postgresql](https://github.com/brandonhimpfen/awesome-postgresql) - A curated list of awesome libraries, tools, frameworks, and resources for PostgreSQL, an advanced open-source relational database system known for its performance, extensibility, and SQL compliance.